Air Tool Services

 Focusing on whats under the ground

-Trees and shrubs suffering from shallow soil compaction (typically due to pedestrian use or vibrations caused by vehicular traffic,) or lacking vigorous root growth due to poor topsoil quality (lack of organic matter, nutrients, beneficial organisms, or aeration) are ideal candidates for air tilling.
+Trees and shrubs suffering from shallow soil compaction (typically due to pedestrian use or vibrations caused by vehicular traffic,) or lacking vigorous root growth due to poor topsoil quality (lack of organic matter, nutrients, beneficial organisms, or aeration) are ideal candidates for Root Remediation by means of air tilling.
 Since most of a tree’s roots proliferate near the surface where they have the best access to oxygen and nutrients, air tilling is excellent at promoting robust and uniform root growth.

 This is done to modify soil composition, improve aeration, and encourage root growth to moderate depths.
 It is especially effective when trees have a shallow depth of viable soil or anaerobic conditions.
 Additionally, this application can be useful in planting areas where minimal disturbance is desired.

-This technique is shown to encourage deep root growth far reaching from the trunk and between structural root leaders.
+This technique has shown to encourage deep root growth far-reaching from the trunk and between structural root leaders.
 Established trees that are struggling to survive in poor soils may benefit from a long-term strategy in which radial trenching is performed several times and over the course of several years to make more extensive improvements to a tree’s soil.

 Vertical mulching is done to de-compact and augment soil deep into the tree root zone.
 This application is especially useful in areas with poor drainage, shallow or impervious soils, or shared by perennial or ground-cover plantings where minimal disturbance is desired.
 Aeration and soil amendments from vertical mulching can encourage roots to grow deep into the soil profile, thereby improving the tree’s stability and volume of viable growing medium.
 Because vertical mulching affects the deepest soil profile, it is recommended for sites with shallow soil depth, hard-pan, anaerobic conditions, or other types of poor growing soils.